cronvel/ne/essential-todo.md

 * Go to line (Meta-L)
 * Delete selection (Ctrl-D)
 * Extend selection (Shift-Arrows)
-* Search and replace with fixed string
+* Search and replace with fixed string (Ctrl-F/Alt-F)
 * Store multiple cursors in the text, and go to it
 * Line of context (scroll up/down few more lines, so that the cursor is not at the top or bottom)
 * “smart-home”: HOME move to the begining of the line, if pressed again it move AFTER indentation
+* Search and replace with JS regexp (Ctrl-G/Alt-G)